tiagolr/mididash/README.md

 </div>

-Mididash is an open source MIDI routing software with a node-based dashboard and Lua scripting.
+Mididash is an open source MIDI routing software with a node-based interface and Lua scripting.
 A modern take on programs like [MIDI-OX](http://www.midiox.com).

 <div align="center">